chenxingqiang/secret-learn/doc/modules/outlier_detection.rst

 Overview of outlier detection methods
 =====================================

-A comparison of the outlier detection algorithms in jax-sklearn.
+A comparison of the outlier detection algorithms in secret-learn.
 Local Outlier Factor (LOF) does not show a decision boundary in black as it has no predict method to be applied on new data when it is used for outlier detection.